ganong-noel/pandemic_ui_public/README.md

 ### Setup Script

-The script `prelim.m` defines data inputs to the model (points to `analysis/input/disclose/` and `analysis/input/public_data/`), sets parameters, and specifies plotting options.
+The script `prelim.m` defines data inputs to the model (paths point to `analysis/input/disclose/` and `analysis/input/public_data/`), sets parameters, and specifies plotting options.

+_Note about input paths_: The Matlab code's relative paths are defined assuming that the current working directory when executing the code is `analysis/source/joint_spend_search_model`.
+For users executing the code locally in the Matlab GUI, this should be the default behavior.
+If the code is run from a different working directory, which may be the default when not using the Matlab GUI, users will likely need to instead define a root path and then pre-pend this to the relative file path references using the `fullfile` function.
+The code was written so that it should require no manual directory changes for the typical user executing locally.

 ### Model Scripts